 As always,The Straw Shop welcomes additional information on this subject.

-The Straw Shop acknowledges the World of Playing Cards Simon Wintle in Spain, Ken Lodge in United Kingdom, Paul Symons in Netherlands and Paul Endebrock in Germany for their collective and invaluable assistance in our research about our straw book and it’s playing card deck.
+The Straw Shop acknowledges the World of Playing Cards Simon Wintle in Spain, Ken Lodge in United Kingdom, Paul Symons in Netherlands and Peter Endebrock in Germany for their collective and invaluable assistance in our research about our straw book and it’s playing card deck.
 Additional thanks to Paul Symons for answering playing card questions and for generously sharing so many photographs of his collection SPCC.
 Additionally Veronica Main MBE is thanked for her important research assistance and collaboration.

 Without this village of experts sharing, this article would not have been possible.